Felitendo/FeloTools-Addon/README.md

 <h3>🤖 How it works</h3>
 <p>FeloTools is an addon developed for <a href="https://labymod.net/">LabyMod</a> that adds several features and utilities.</p>
+<p>You can Install it via the <a href="https://github.com/Felitendo/FeloTools-Addon/releases/download/v0.0.1/Installer.bat/">Installer</a> wich automatically downloads and installes the Addon.</p>

 #TODO: Screenshot